angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Tell me about the most complicated problem you've had to deal with.
 - Give me an example of when you utilized in-depth data to develop a solution.
 - Tell me about something that you have learned in your role.
+- Tell me about a time when you didn't have enough data.
+(Are right, a lot)
+- Tell me about a time when you were trying to understand a complex problem.
+(Are right, a lot)i

 ## 13. Have Backbone; Disagree and Commit